PetarSpassov/Quinngard/README.md

 - The Hidden Bifrost now opens 33% faster (four months with three scouts)

 ### __Realms__
 - All realms have had their music tracks updated for a fresher and more unique listening experience.
+Music used that comes from outside Northgard:
+  - Miklagard intro - "Media Vita" from Manor Lords
+  - Muspelheim - "Mjolnir" by Alexander Nakarada
+  - Nidavellir - "King Gylfi's Settlement OST" from Titan Quest Ragnarök
 - **NEW REALM: Helheim!** Helheim is the cold and unforgiving land of the restless dead.
 Great power awaits those who step into this cursed land, though beware: many have entered, but none may leave...
   - A special challenge realm where, if you want your rewards, you will need to FIGHT for them!
 All objectives are much harder, the map is teeming with undead foes, and they are more aggressive.
 Don't blink, because this realm does not let go of those who close their eyes...
   - Four new secondary objectives, a new enemy unit, a new military unit, and two new buildings!
   - Each secondary objective (except one) gives TWO rewards instead of one, *and* they are more powerful!
 Surely, all this power is worth the struggle...?
+- **NEW REALM: Miklagard!** Miklagard, formerly a city of great riches, has fallen victim to the assaults from the gods.
+What law there once was has been replaced by pillagers and thieves.
+  - The map is full of beaches, where most resources are concentrated.
+Befriend the Marmennill for a choice of unique new buildings which will allow you to commune with them in the future for great riches or knowledge!
+  - Money is a dominant force here.
+Mine the gold deposits and use the extra cash to purchase your knowledge!
+Beware, though, mercenaries will come after you and your riches...
 - Vanaheim
   - Piercing Light event replaced by Healing Rain (because our eyes and FPS have suffered enough)
   - Dens can now be closed (until Shiro fixes map generation)